scottyeager/info_foundation/src/grid/farming_logic_python.md

 ```

 - ```tft_farm``` is the method which returns the tokens farmed
-- today: may 2020, we consider every farmer to be certified while it isn't, this grace period is there till end Summer 2020, this gives enough time for all farmers to decide if they want to come on board under the certificaiton process or not.
+- today: may 2020, we consider every farmer to be certified while it isn't, this grace period is there till end Summer 2020, this gives enough time for all farmers to decide if they want to come on board under the certification process or not.